 Does Ice Or Heat Help For Pain Swelling, Or Inflammation After Soft Tissue Injuries?

 When our children bumped their heads we used to reflexively put ice on their bumps for 2-3 minutes just to numb the pain a little and to make myself feel like I was being a useful and caring parent.
-For many years when we encountered an acute ankle sprain on the field, we would again instinctively and immediately place an ice pack on the sprained ankle for 20 minutes to numb the pain and improve recovery by minimizing inflammation …at least that’s what we were taught and assumed to be correct.
+For many years when we encountered an acute ankle sprain on the field, we would again instinctively and immediately place an ice pack on the sprained ankle for 20 minutes to numb the pain and improve recovery by minimising inflammation …at least that’s what we were taught and assumed to be correct.

-There is certainly anecdotal and clinical evidence that ice has a temporary pain reducing and localized numbing effect (Hubbard et al 2004); therefore if ice is applied to simply numb an area post injury, then I guess it’s alright.
+There is certainly anecdotal and clinical evidence that ice has a temporary pain reducing and localised numbing effect (Hubbard et al 2004); therefore if ice is applied to simply numb an area post injury, then I guess it’s alright.